Employee Reporting Accidents & Injuries

-Employee Accidents & Injuries must be reported and filed with Human Resources and Environmental Health and Safety within 24 hours.
+Employee Accidents & Injuries must be reported and filed with both Human Resources and Environmental Health and Safety within 24 hours.
+Please follow the steps below.

-- The ART Form's second page is the Supervisors Accident Investigation Report.
+- Fill out the Human Resources Accident Report & Treatment Form.
+This includes Workers Compensation information.
+The ART Form's second page is the Supervisors Accident Investigation Report.
 This should be filled out for all incidents.

 Contact Wellesley College Health Services.